 Given these implications, you should very carefully consider whether the non-matric option is right for you.
 It is strongly recommended that applicants consult the schools where they will be teaching and/or their sponsoring organization about this decision.

-Read the full Policy & FAQ on Late Graduation Non-Matriculated Status at Relay or Policy & FAQ for Undergraduate GPA Non-Matriculated Status at Relay for more information on your situation.
+Read the full Policy & FAQ: Bachelor’s Degree Policy or Policy & FAQ for Undergraduate GPA Non-Matriculated Status at Relay for more information on your situation.